bongiozzo/musica_mustdie/output/band_invocator.md

 # Invocator

+Techno Death-Thrash

-Дискография
+## Дискография

-"Excursion Demise" 1991, Thrash
+### "Excursion Demise" 1991, Thrash

-"Weave The Apocalypse" 1993, Thrash
+### "Weave The Apocalypse" 1993, Thrash

+1. Throught The Nether To The Sun
+2. From My Skull It Rains
+3. Desert Sands
+4. Condition Critical
+5. Breed Of Sin
+6. Doomed To Be
+7. Lost At Birth
+8. Land Of Misery
+9. The Afterbirth
+10. Weave The Apocalypse

+ Jacob Hansen - Vocals,Guitar
+ Perle Hansen - Guitar
+ Per.
+M.Jensen - Bass
+ Per Jakobsen - Drums

+Produced By Eric Greif & Invocator
+Engineered By Eric Greif
+Mixed By Jacob Hansen
+Recorded And Mixed At Elsound,Copenhagen February / March '93
+Mastered At The Cutting Room, Stockholm By Boss
+Cover Art & Concept By Dan SeaGrave.

+(p) & (c) 1993 Black Mark BMCD 34.

-"Early Years" 1994, Ambient
+### "Early Years" 1994, Ambient

-"Dying To Live" 1995, Thrash
+### "Dying To Live" 1995, Thrash

-"Through The Flesh To The Soul" 2003, Thrash
+### "Through The Flesh To The Soul" 2003, Thrash

+1. intro
+2. through the flesh to the soul
+3. writhe in spit
+4. on my knees
+5. flick it on
+6. infatuated I am (speak to me)
+7. there is no savior
+8. the chemistry of restlessness
+9. under the skin
+10. fire cleanses all
+11. sand between the teeth

 ## Отношения с другими группами